What are the best Raspberry Pi alternatives? Everything you need to know about Pi rivals | ZDNet

 What is a good Raspberry Pi alternative for the same price?

-For the same price as the Pi 3, $35, the Odroid-C1+ offers broadly the same specs, but adds Gigabit Ethernet.
+For the same price as the Pi 3 Model B+, $35, the Odroid-C1+ offers broadly the same specs, but adds Gigabit Ethernet.

 The C1+ packs a 1.5GHz quad-core Arm-based processor -- faster than the Pi 3 but based on a slightly older architecture -- 1GB of DDR3 RAM, and the reasonable-for-the-price Mali-450 GPU.